Universal Studios Florida One Day Itinerary

 Because The Simpsons Ride has a dull, outdoor queue, it’s a good idea to avoid having a long wait on that one.
 Transformers and Revenge of the Mummy, by contrast, both have themed indoor queues—good for a break from the Orlando afternoon weather.

-Here’s what a good schedule for boarding these four looks like:
+Here’s what a good schedule through the first five rides looks like:

 • 9:20AM Transformers